amkreddy555/WorldPopulationD3/README.md

 # Assignment3
 * World Population bubble chart using D3.js, Javascript, HTML, CSS and it is Responsive.
-* Bubble chart will be updated based on year selected in the dropdown filter.
+* Bubble chart will be updated based on year selected in the Year dropdown filter.
 * Bubble size represents count of population.
 * Continent Legends were provided for representaion purpose only, the actual functionality is not implemented.
 * On hovering over the bubble, a tooltip is shown briefing the Country's Name, Population, Population Density, Population Growth Rate.